alepop/yet-another-lisk-pool/README.md

 npm run sign:transactions -- "secret" "secondSecre" // will sign transaction and safe it to the ./data/payouts.json file

-npm run broadcast:transactions // Broad cast transaction to the network
+npm run broadcast:transactions // Broad cast transactions to the network

 ```